 Due dates are not an accurate tool for determining conception since they also are only an estimation date (only 5% of women give birth on their due dates).

 If you are seeking the estimated date of conception for paternity reasons, and intercourse with two different partners took place within 10 days of each other, we strongly encourage that paternity testing be done; this testing can be done during pregnancy or after the baby is born.
 This is the only way to accurately know who the father is.

 Who do I call for Paternity Testing?
 There are a number of DNA and paternity testing facilities around the country.
 You want to make sure you use a facility accredited by the AABB.
-You may be interested in comparing different testing facilities.

 You can visit DNA Diagnostics Center for more information or call 1-800-798-0580.